First cabinet of Donald Trump: Peter O'Rourke (acting)

 Peter O'Rourke served as acting secretary from May 29 until July 30, 2018.

 Failed nomination of Ronny Jackson

-Trump initially said he would replace Shulkin with Ronny Jackson, his White House personal physician.
+President Trump initially said he would replace Shulkin with Ronny Jackson, his White House personal physician.
 Senators expressed skepticism of the nomination due to Jackson's lack of management experience.
 Current and former employees on the White House Medical Unit accused Jackson of creating a hostile work environment, excessively drinking on the job, and improperly dispensing medication.
 Trump defended Jackson as "one of the finest people that I have met", but hinted that Jackson might withdraw from being considered for the position.
 Jackson withdrew his nomination on April 26.

-Robert Wilkie
+Robert Wilkie (2018–2021)

-The President nominated Former Defense Undersecretary and VA Acting Secretary Robert Wilkie on May 18, 2018, to replace Shulkin.
-Wilkie was confirmed by the Senate on July 23, 2018, with an 86–9 vote.
-He served until the end of Trump's term.
+President Trump nominated Former Defense Undersecretary and VA Acting Secretary Robert Wilkie on May 18, 2018, to replace Shulkin.
+On July 23, 2018, Wilkie was confirmed by the Senate in a vote of 86–9.
+He served until the end of the Trump administration, on January 20, 2021.